oliuignacio/nodeJs-express-prisma-psql-API/README.md

 # Build APIs with Node.js

 Welcome to the "Build APIs with Node.js" course on Frontend Masters!
-In this course, you will learn how to design and build robust APIs using Node.js, Express, Prisma, TypeScript, and JWT authentication.
-You'll also discover how to deploy your API using the Render platform.
+In this course, you will find comprehensive material on designing and building robust APIs using Node.js, Express, Prisma, TypeScript, and JWT authentication.
+It also covers deployment using the Render platform.

 ## Course Overview

-In this course, you will cover the following topics:
+This course material covers the following topics:

-1. Building an API using Express: You'll learn how to handle routes and create a RESTful API using the Express framework in Node.js.
+1. Building an API using Express: You will explore how to handle routes and create a RESTful API using the Express framework in Node.js.

-2. Database Integration with Postgres and Prisma: You'll explore how to interact with a Postgres database using Prisma, which provides an ORM for seamless database operations.
+2. Database Integration with Postgres and Prisma: The course covers the integration of a Postgres database using Prisma, which provides an ORM for seamless database operations.

-3. Adding Authentication with JWTs: You'll implement JWT-based authentication to secure your API endpoints and protect sensitive data.
+3. Adding Authentication with JWTs: You will learn how to implement JWT-based authentication to secure API endpoints and protect sensitive data.

-4. Deployment with Render: You'll learn how to deploy your API to the Render platform, a managed hosting solution for Node.js applications.
+4. Deployment with Render: The course material guides you through the deployment process using the Render platform, a managed hosting solution for Node.js applications.

 ## Tools and Technologies

-To follow along with this course, you'll need the following tools and technologies:
+To follow along with this course, you will need the following tools and technologies:

-- Node.js: We'll be using Node.js as our runtime environment, leveraging its rich ecosystem and familiarity with JavaScript.
+- Node.js: We'll be using Node.js as the runtime environment, leveraging its rich ecosystem and familiarity with JavaScript.

 - Express: Express is a popular and lightweight framework for building web applications and APIs in Node.js.

-- Postgres: We'll use Postgres as our database of choice for its widespread adoption and extensive deployment options.
+- Postgres: The course utilizes Postgres as the database of choice for its widespread adoption and extensive deployment options.

 - Prisma: Prisma is an ORM (Object-Relational Mapping) tool that simplifies database interaction and supports multiple databases, including Postgres.